atayardimci/hlp21-group-09/docs/Sheet-Interface.md

 # Interface documentation for Sheet
 24/02/2021
 - Added CID to identify selected symbols that will be dragged around or deleted and to prevent reevaluation when dragging across other symbols.
-- Moved clicking and dragging of symbols to Sheet.
+- Ported clicking and dragging of symbols to Sheet.
 - CID will be updated to be a List of ComponentId in the future to handle moving multiple components altogether

 ```